 Google Analytics is an essential tool for Shopify store owners looking to optimize their business with actionable insights.
 It provides comprehensive data, including:

-- Enhanced Ecommerce Tracking: Get more granular data on sales, revenue, shopping behavior, and funnels.
-Track actions like cart additions, checkouts, and orders in depth.
+- Enhanced Ecommerce Tracking: Access detailed information on sales, revenue, shopping behavior, and funnels.
+Track actions such as cart additions, checkouts, and orders in depth.

 - Improved Marketing Effectiveness: Evaluate the performance of your traffic sources and marketing campaigns to optimize your spending.